 This post includes contributions by our partners from Animalia Herpetofauna.
-While the company itself is newer, the people behind it are experts in the field of rattlesnake avoidance training.
-Carl Person is a herpetologist and geneticist with a Ph.D. in speciation of rattlesnakes.
-Carl has personally trained all of my dogs and many of my client’s dogs to avoid rattlesnakes.
+While the company itself is newer, the people behind it are experts in rattlesnake avoidance training.
+Carl Person is a herpetologist and geneticist with a Ph.D. in the speciation of rattlesnakes.
+Carl has personally trained my dogs and many of my client’s dogs to avoid rattlesnakes.
 I highly recommend you consider rattlesnake avoidance training for your dog!
 It can save its life.
 As you will read below, rattlesnake vaccines have many limits and risks.
-They don’t provide protection like other types of vaccines do.
-They just buy you some additional time.
-Training your dog to avoid rattlesnakes is a lot better and cheaper in the long run.
+They also don’t protect your dog from venom like you normally expect from vaccines.
+They only buy you some additional time.
+However, that can be accomplished in a much safer and better manner.
+In the long run, training your dog to avoid rattlesnakes is a lot better and cheaper.

 Rattlesnake vaccines don’t protect a dog from the poison of a rattlesnake.
 They slow down its distribution in the body.
 It can give you more time to get to a vet before it’s too late.
 Unfortunately, that doesn’t work as well as you would hope.
 A recent study tested the effectiveness of rattlesnake vaccines (CAT vaccines).
 The test included venoms from the Western Diamondback, Northern Pacific, and Southern Pacific Rattlesnake species.
 These are the most common rattlesnake species in Southern California.
 The study found improved survival rates and survival time after challenge exposure to Western Diamondback Rattlesnake venom.
 However, it may only offer limited protection against Northern Pacific Rattlesnake venom.
 It provided no significant benefit with Southern Pacific Rattlesnake venom.
-(American Journal of Veterinary Research, March 2015, Volume 76, Number 3, Pages 272-279)
+Read the comparative study on the effectiveness of rattlesnake vaccines for different species of rattlesnakes in the American Journal of Veterinary Research, March 2015, Volume 76, Number 3, Pages 272-279.

-According to this study, there is no help for a snake-bite by a Southern Pacific Rattlesnake.
+According to this study, there is no help for a snake bite by a Southern Pacific Rattlesnake.
 It makes sense.
 If you are bitten on Mount San Jacinto, you are affected by a powerful presynaptic neurotoxin.
 It prevents the cells in your brain from functioning.
 That’s a problem.
 If you are bitten in Wrightwood, you get hellerase, which causes miniature blood clots.
 Also, not good.
-Or perhaps, if you are bitten elsewhere, your blood may turn into water.
+Or perhaps your blood may turn into water if you are bitten elsewhere.
 Southern Pacific Rattlesnakes are extremely dangerous.
 NO antivenom can protect you from their bite.
-Rattlesnake avoidance training gives you much better chances of avoiding them.
+Rattlesnake avoidance training for your dog gives you much better chances of avoiding them.

 Rattlesnake Vaccines are Mostly Useless

 Veterinarians keep pushing rattlesnake vaccines, including their office staff.
-Some veterinarian office manager told Carl once, they could see the difference after the vaccination.
-They actually told a herpetologist and geneticist, they could read a blood titer by looking at a dog.
+Some veterinarian office managers told Carl they could see the difference after the vaccination.
+They told a herpetologist and geneticist they could read a blood titer by looking at a dog.
 A blood titer shows how many antibodies are in the blood.
-Obviously, it is impossible to know that from just looking.
+It is impossible to know that by just looking.
 Only a blood test tells you the number of antibodies in your dog’s blood.
 So to claim a rattlesnake vaccine helped by looking at a dog is silly.
 You can’t make this stuff up.
-Interestingly, 99% of veterinarians rely on rattlesnake avoidance training for their dog.
-They reject the rattlesnake vaccine for their own pets.
+Interestingly, 99% of veterinarians rely on rattlesnake avoidance training for their dogs.
+They reject the rattlesnake vaccine for their personal pets.
 They know the side effects it can have and how useless it is.

 Further, it is impossible to know how much venom was injected during a rattlesnake bite.
 It varies widely.
 In addition, the venom composition of the rattlesnake population in Southern California is VERY diverse.
 You won’t know what you got.
 But even if you did, it wouldn’t help much.
 So don’t try catching the rattlesnake!

-The available antivenom helps with bites by all rattlesnakes species.
-The rattlesnake vaccine is basically useless.
-Check out Animalia Herpetofauna’s studies!
+The available antivenom helps with bites by all rattlesnake species.
+The rattlesnake vaccine is useless.
+Check out Animalia Herpetofauna’s website for studies on rattlesnake venom and vaccines.
 EVERY rattlesnake bite is different and complicated by the victim’s age, health and weight.